rm-dr/lamb/README.md

 `:clearmacros` Delete all macros

-`:save [filename]`\
+`:save [filename]` \
+`:load [filename]` \
-`:load [filename]` Save or load the current environment to a file.
-The lines in a file look exactly the same as regular entries in the prompt, but must only contain macro definitions.
+Save or load macros from a file.
+The lines in a file look exactly the same as regular entries in the prompt, but can only contain macro definitions.
+See [macros.lamb](./macros.lamb) for an example.

 -------------------------------------------------